 The pleasure of visiting this area is enhanced by the absence of cars (but beware cyclists and electric tourist carts – you won't hear them coming).
 As you walk, you’ll inevitably reach Wawel Castle and be drawn uphill through its gates.
 The castle, in addition to its historical importance, is reputed to be built on a strong earth energy center...

-Krakow's main market square Rynek Główny is the place to see and be seen.
+One of the most fascinating tourist attractions in Krakow is the market square Rynek Główny, the place to see and be seen.
 Sit on the steps, in any of the cafés, or have a drink above it all on the first floor of the Cloth Hall, at the Café Szal.
 Beware though – you'll be tempted to take pictures but you’ll have to do it without a tripod, as they are not allowed.
 There's a wide balustrade and you can always rest your camera on that.
 The blue hour is best if you want to capture Europe's largest medieval square.

-From your elevated vantage point you'll see three of my other Old Town choices.
+From your elevated vantage point you'll see three of my other best places to see in Krakow.
 First, the "Little Louvre" pyramid of the riveting Rynek Underground Museum, built on and into the city's foundations (it gets crowded so I'd buy a ticket to skip the line).

 Second, you'll be facing Mariacki, St Mary's Basilica, a bit ungainly on the outside but inside, dazzling and exquisite.

 And finally, the building you're on – the Cloth Hall – during the day houses a variety of souvenir stalls and shops.
 Shop #16 has tons of cookie-cutter items and the sales staff hover over you like hawks - not a pleasant shopping experience.
 Shop #18, on the other hand, is run by a friendly lady who stocks original items from a variety of artisans and artists.